Moving Towards Real-Time Analytics: All About In-Memory Computing and Self-Service BI

 Self-service BI takes data analytics out of the hand of analysts and other IT staff members and puts it into the hands of business users.
 Users can initiate queries, gather data, create visualizations, analyze it, filter, and sort information on their own.
-In fact, that, during 2019, in-house, self-service analytics will surpass the use of data scientists to perform those same tasks.
+In fact, Gartner predicts that, during 2019, in-house, self-service analytics will surpass the use of data scientists to perform those same tasks.

 Before this technology was available, business users would have to send detailed requests for information to team members with experience in data analysis and mining.
 Then, they would have to wait for the resulting reports to arrive after they were processed.
 In many cases, if the information wasn’t exactly what they needed, the entire request process would begin again.
-Only using traditional BI tools are confident that the provided reports and dashboards supply the right data to the right person at the optimal time.
+Only 36% of executives using traditional BI tools are confident that the provided reports and dashboards supply the right data to the right person at the optimal time.

 BI self-service tools combined with in-memory computing allow users to get the insights they need on their own with no delay.
 This, of course, is the most compelling benefit of BI self-service.

 Businesses today collect an astonishing amount of data.
 By implementing self-service business intelligence, users can more easily benefit from that data in ways that improve the customer experience, increase profit, and make business processes more efficient.
 Here are some other benefits of self-service apps:

 - Fast, ready-to-apply insights without the need to engage IT teams.

 - “Single version of truth” for all members of your organization.
 Self-service BI apps tackle information asymmetry within your organization by reducing data silo and giving your company deeper visibility into organization-wide processes.

 - On-the-go access to information.
 BI apps can be accessed from a multitude of devices connected to the network.
 You team can instantly obtain the insights they need at the moment.